jgruber/tmos-cloudinit/README.md

 BIGIP-14.1.0.5-0.0.5.LTM_1SLOT.vhd.zip
 ```

-You can also prepare a directory that contains the iControl LX package `rpm` files that you wish to install.
+You can also prepare a directory that contains any iControl LX extension package `rpm` files that you wish to inject into your image.
+These packages are installed at boot time when any of the `tmos-cloudinit` modules are enabled.

 ```
 $ ls /data/iControlLXLatestBuild